-The IELTS General Training test is designed to help you assess applicants who want to migrate to an English-speaking country, (e.g. Australia, Canada, New Zealand, UK) or if you are selecting candidates who wish to train or study at below degree level.
+Choose the IELTS General Training test if you wish to migrate to an English-speaking country, (e.g. Australia, Canada, New Zealand, and UK) or if you wish to train or study at below degree level.

 In IELTS, there are four papers: Listening, Reading, Writing and Speaking.
 The Speaking and Listening tests are the same in both the Academic and the General Training tests, but the Reading and Writing tests are different.

 The paper has four parts, with ten questions in each part.
 The questions are in the same order as the information in the recording, so the answer to the first question will be before the answer to the second question, and so on.

 Parts 1 and 2 deal with everyday, social situations.
 There is a conversation between two speakers in Part 1 (for example, a conversation about travel arrangements).
 Only one person speaks in Part 2 (for example, a speech about local facilities).